Clean Eating Corn Casserole

 - I like to keep this recipe really simple.
 Preheat your oven to 350 degrees F and grease a 9x13 inch casserole dish with some coconut oil.

-- Next measure out all of your wet ingredients into the same mixing bowl.
+- Measure out all of your wet ingredients into the same mixing bowl.
+Mix everything together well.

 - Pour your mixture into your prepared casserole dish.